The ketogenic or “keto” diet is one of the single most popular diets in the world.

 Personally, I found myself waking up dozens of times per night when first becoming fat adapted.
 I thought it would subside, but it lingered on no matter what.

-Using magnesium at night helped considerably, as did intermittent fasting, but it my sleep was still considerably worse than when I was on a lower-carb Paleo diet (~50g net carbs per day).
+Using magnesium at night helped considerably, as did intermittent fasting, but my sleep was still considerably worse than when I was on a lower-carb Paleo diet (~50g net carbs per day).

 If you’re still struggling, you can try having a very small amount of raw honey before bed or consuming low-sugar fruits (blackberries, raspberries, strawberries, blueberries) with your last meal of the day.
 As a last resort, you could also try carb-cycling and utilize a cyclical ketogenic diet, where once a week you consume around 150g of net carbs.